quhar/kodi_jsonrpc/README.md

 }
 ```

-RPC Response provides a reader for returning responses
+Reponse provides a reader for returning RPC responses

 #### func (\*Response) Read

 ```go
 func (rchan *Response) Read(timeout time.Duration) (result map[string]interface{}, err error)
 ```
-Return the result and any errors from the response channel If timeout (seconds)
+Read returns the result and any errors from the response channel If timeout
-is greater than zero, read will fail if not returned within this time.
+(seconds) is greater than zero, read will fail if not returned within this time.